Trey Gowdy Just LEVELED FBI Director On Intelligence Leaks Like A BOSS! [WATCH] | John Hawkins' Right Wing News

 Gowdy picked at Comey concerning the leak that led to national security adviser Michael Flynn’s resignation, asking the director if an investigation of those leaks was close at hand.

-The South Carolina representative acknowledged to the possible risk of these intelligence leaks, saying that citizens confide the government with specific authority in exchange for protection and saftey.
+The South Carolina representative acknowledged to the possible risk of these intelligence leaks, saying that citizens confide the government with specific authority in exchange for protection and safety.

 “We the American people give certain powers to government to keep us safe.
 When those powers are misused…I’ll bet you my fellow citizens are rethinking their side of the equation.”